A Nun Involved In A Lawsuit With Katy Perry Collapsed And Died In Court

-A bitter legal battle between pop star Katy Perry, an aging group of nuns, and a Los Angeles restauranteur took a tragic turn on Friday when one of the nuns died during a court appearance.
+A bitter legal battle between pop star Katy Perry, an aging group of nuns, and a Los Angeles restaurateur took a tragic turn on Friday when one of the nuns died during a court appearance.

 Sister Catherine Rose Holzman, 89, collapsed and died during legal proceedings over a hillside convent in Los Feliz worth millions, reported FOX 11.